 3) Would a data discovery/ retrieval tool accessible from within SeaDAS be of value to users?

 To participate, please complete the registration form and questionnaire below.

-The number of participants is limited to 40, on a first come first serve basis.
-Participants will be informed about their acceptance no later than 5 April 2017.
+Registration is now closed, and participants will be informed about their acceptance no later than 5 April 2017.

 The course language will be English and is free of charge.